 1. All courses to be counted toward major, minor, or SAGES/general education/core requirements must be taken for regular evaluative grades.
 If a student opts for the Pass/No Pass option in a course, that course will not be counted toward any of these requirements.

 2. Students majoring in any Weatherhead School of Management degree program (accounting or management) may not use the Pass/No Pass option for any Weatherhead School of Management courses (ACCT, BAFI, BLAW, ENTP, LHRP, MGMT, MIDS, MKMR, OPMT, ORBH, OPRE, PLCY), either required or elective.

 3. A decision to use the Pass/No Pass option is irrevocable unless the student needs that course to complete requirements for a major or minor declared in a subsequent semester.
 In that event, the student may request that the Office of Undergraduate Studies reveal the grade on the transcript at the start of the student's final term at Case Western Reserve University.

 See section on Academic Policies and Procedures.

 Mid-semester grades are assigned in undergraduate courses at the end of the eighth week of each semester.
 Mid-semester grades are advisory; the grades are not part of a student’s official academic record or transcript.
-At midterm, an instructor may assign to undergraduates evaluative letter grades (A, B, C, D, or F) or grades of satisfactory (S) and unsatisfactory (U), with S corresponding to performance in the range of A through C and U corresponding to performance in the D or F range.
+At mid-semester, an instructor may assign to undergraduates evaluative letter grades (A, B, C, D, or F) or grades of satisfactory (S) and unsatisfactory (U), with S corresponding to performance in the range of A through C and U corresponding to performance in the D or F range.
 (S and U may not be assigned as final course grades in undergraduate courses.)
-Students may view their midterm grades on the Student Information System.
-Students who have any low or unreported midterm grades should discuss their progress with their instructors and with their advisors.
+Students may view their mid-semester grades on the Student Information System.
+Students who have any low or unreported mid-semester grades should discuss their progress with their instructors and with their advisors.